ashleydavis/personal-web-page/index.md

 My first book [Data Wrangling with JavaScript](http://bit.ly/2t2cJu2) is a comprehensive overview of working with data in JavaScript.
 Please let your friends and collegues know about it!

+# Public speaking

+In October 2020 I live streamed on infrastructure as code, [see the recording here](https://youtu.be/kzK23GTLk4k).

+In January 2020 I spoke at the [Microservices Conference](https://www.youtube.com/watch?v=4NciD9gV180&feature=youtu.be&t=4112) in Ankara, Turkey.

+I'm a regular speaker at the Brisbane JavaScript meetup ([example](https://www.youtube.com/watch?v=rLzljZmdBNM&feature=youtu.be&t=913)), occasionally speak for other meetups and have spoken as a mentor at Coder Academy.

+I also have a [YouTube channel that's mostly for Data-Forge Notebook](https://www.youtube.com/c/thedatawrangler).

 # Data-Forge and Data-Forge Notebook

 [Data-Forge](http://www.data-forge-js.com) is my open-source data transformation and analysis toolkit for JavaScript/TypeScript.
 It is inspired by Pandas and LINQ and is my goto tool for slicing and dicing data.

 [Data-Forge Notebook](http://data-forge-notebook.com/) is my notebook-style desktop app for data analysis, transformation and visualization in JavaScript and TypeScript (kind of like an IDE for working with data).
 Delivered to 100+ customers on Windows, MacOS and Linux.
 My first indie application!
 [Check out the video](https://www.youtube.com/watch?v=HO1J1G_A3d8).

-# Public speaking

-In January 2020 I spoke at the [Microservices Conference](https://www.youtube.com/watch?v=4NciD9gV180&feature=youtu.be&t=4112) in Ankara, Turkey.

-I'm a regular speaker at the Brisbane JavaScript meetup ([example](https://www.youtube.com/watch?v=rLzljZmdBNM&feature=youtu.be&t=913)), occasionally speak for other meetups and have spoken as a mentor at Coder Academy.

-I also have a [YouTube channel that's mostly for Data-Forge Notebook](https://www.youtube.com/c/thedatawrangler).

 # Bio